snel-repo/EMUsort/README.md

 To update your `EMUsort` clone to the latest version, you can pull updates from the main repository.
 To do so, navigate into the folder where `EMUsort` was cloned and run:

+    git pull
-    git pull && git submodule update
+    git submodule update

+If you used the `uv` method to install previously, and the submodules have been changed in the latest updates, you may need to run the below commands to update the submodules and reinstall those:

+>**Windows only:** Replace the `sync` command below with `uv sync --extra full --python 3.9`

+    uv cache clean
+    uv pip uninstall kilosort spikeinterface
+    uv sync --extra full

-If you are updating and already previously installed EMUsort, you may encounter issues with the configuration file (if it's structure changed).
-If this happens, you can reset it to the default configuration file by running:
+If you are updating a previous EMUsort installation, you may encounter issues with the configuration file (if it's structure changed in the latest update).
+If this happens, you may want to backup your configuration file somewhere, then you can reset it to the new default configuration file by running:

     emusort --reset-config --folder /path/to/session_folder